the fresh films reviews

 Review

-Award-winning documentarian Kevin Macdonald's account of the reign of Idi Amin and his relationship with fictional Scottish physician Nicholas Garrigan is an audacious mixture of fact and fiction helmed by Forest Whitaker's explosive performance in the title role.
-At its best, The Last King of Scotland is both harrowing and beautiful.
-The direction is incredibly stylish, and the characterizations and acting likewise.
-Still, the writing can't help but come off a wee bit plotted and convenient.
-We get the compulsory romance and the cliffhanger escape that unfortunately don't improve the film's integrity.
-I think Macdonald will feel his latter part didn't do the first justice.
-Even so, Whitaker's potency, McAvoy's talent, and some delicate touches from Macdonald make this an important peak at the infamous dictator.
-With a little more matter-of-factness, the film might also have been an important document.
+Award-winning documentarian Kevin Macdonald's account of the reign of Idi Amin and his relationship with the fictional Scottish physician Nicholas Garrigan is an audacious mixture of fact and fiction, anchored by Forest Whitaker's explosive performance in the title role.
+At its best, The Last King of Scotland is harrowing and beautiful.
+The direction is stylish and the characters and performances compelling.
+Still, the script cannot avoid feeling a tad overplotted and too convenient.
+There's the obligatory romance and the cliffhanger escape, which unfortunately don't improve the film's integrity.
+The latter part doesn't quite do the first justice.
+Even so, Whitaker's potency, James McAvoy's talent, and some delicate touches from Macdonald make this an important look at the infamous dictator.
+With somewhat more matter-of-factness, the film might also have been an important document.

 [BACK TO INDEX]